UoM-Data-Science-Platforms/gm-sde/docs/gpes-analysis.md

 - GPES does not extract data from the records of patients who have opted out of sharing data for secondary purposes (type 1 opt out).
   This is the same as the GMCR.
+- GPES does not extract data from practices who have not opted in to the CQRS (Calculating Quality Reporting Service) system.
 - For COVID-19 research you can obtain the following 3 groups of SNOMED codes (**_see table below for full details_**).
   1. A list of medications
   2. A list of codes that are extracted regardless of when they were recorded in the patient record
   3. A list of codes that are extracted but only if they occurred in the last 2 years
-- For each patient you get:
+- For each patient you can get:
   - NHS number
   - date of birth
   - sex